codedemonuk/policy-review-2021/src/index.md

 Mitel Telephony system, procurement for support and to migrate on premise infrastructure to a hosted/cloud hosted platform due to be advertised.
 Although until we have evaluated supplier responses it is not possible to set a target date to migrate to hosted/cloud hosted platform it is reasonable that this can be achieved Q4 2021/22 to Q1 2022/23.

-Idox Uniform, Planning, Environmental Health, Land Charges, Housing, Asset Management.
+Idox Uniform system is used by Planning, Environmental Health, Land Charges, Housing, and Asset Management.
 We have a proposal from Idox to migrate the Uniform system to MS Azure.
 IDS Business Team are organising meetings with other LA Uniform users who have migrated to MS Azure.
 The proposal has been shared with  Head of Planning (Ross Whear) and IDS will meet with Planning in September to discuss.
 IDS will also engage with other stakeholders in Enrivonmental Health, Legal, Housing and Asset Management.